0x-Apollyon/DOMS/README.md

 - DOM hashing in chunks (Domhash but something better on my mind)
 - Auto classification of some websites to known C2 panels
 - Implement some similarity comparison myself instead of using scikit
+- Something like YARA rules but for websites and better (maybe) + simpler

 ###### Made by Apollyon